enzofrancescaHM/RoomXRNative/readme.md

 - implement voice recognition with: pocketsphynx
 - implement chat with: https://github.com/FaridSafi/react-native-gifted-chat
 - Evaluate disconnect and riconnect the Univet glasses cases, it should gracely manage those states
+- implement Decals

 ## In Progress:
 - implement resolution independent whiteboard
+- make usb permissions generic for all phones
+- reach univet USB in every phone

 ## Done: